sinnie/learn_web_dev/node/cors.md

 In the JSONP usage pattern, the URL request pointed to by the `src` attribute in the `<script>` tag returns JSON data, with JavaScript code (usually a function call) wrapped around it.
 This "wrapped payload" is then interpreted by the browser, and the function that is already defined in the JavaScript environment can manipulate the JSON data.
 The function invocation to `parseResponse()` is the "P" (the padding) around the JSON.

 For JSONP to work, a server must reply with a response that includes the JSONP function (many do not).
-The JSONP function invocation that gets sent back, and the payload that the function receives, must be agreed-upon by the client and server.
+The JSONP function invocation that gets sent back, as well as the payload that the function receives, must be agreed upon by both the client and server.

 ```HTML
 <script type="application/javascript"